Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Paint touch-ups

-Not every item requires major repair, but visible damage should be reviewed before photography and showings.
+Not every item requires an expensive repair.
+However, visible damage should be evaluated before professional photography and buyer showings.

 Remove Pet Items Before Photography

-Professional photography is one of the most important parts of the listing launch.
+Professional photography is one of the most important parts of a successful listing launch.

 • Pet bowls